clemcode/nuxt-data-fetching/README.md

 This repo demonstrates how to fetch data from an API in Nuxt.

+## Caching

+Due to caching, a page reload is important to witness the different features behavior

 ## Suspense

 Nuxt implements Vue 3's Suspense API and waits for all asynchronous operations to finish before page rendering and transitions.